Briarcliff Manor Fire Department

 The Briarcliff Manor Fire Department (BMFD) provides fire protection and emergency medical services to the village of Briarcliff Manor, New York and its hamlet Scarborough.
 The volunteer fire department also serves unincorporated areas of Ossining and Mount Pleasant.
-The fire department has three fire companies, two stations, and four fire engines.
-Its engines include three pumpers and a tower-ladder; the department also maintains other vehicles, including a heavy rescue vehicle.
+The fire department has three fire companies, two stations, and four fire engines; it also maintains other vehicles, including a heavy rescue vehicle.
 The Briarcliff Manor Fire Department Ambulance Corps provides emergency medical transport with two ambulances.
 The fire department is headquartered at the Briarcliff Manor Village Hall, with its other station in Scarborough, on Scarborough Road.

 The Briarcliff Steamer Company No. 1 was founded in 1902 by Frederick C. Messinger.
 He became the first chief of the department, founded February 10, 1903.
 In 1906, the Briarcliff Fire Company was established.
 The village's municipal building and first permanent firehouse was built in 1914 in downtown Briarcliff Manor.
 Seven years later, in 1921, the Scarborough Fire Company was established.
 From 1930 to 1971, the Archville Fire Department was dissolved into Scarborough's fire company, which expanded its fire protection to Archville.
 In 1936, the Briarcliff Manor Hook and Ladder Company was formed.
-For the department's 50th anniversary, the village hosted numerous events, including a parade with twelve fire departments present.
 In 1963, the Briarcliff Manor Village Hall was constructed, again housing the fire and police departments.
-In 1974, a replacement firehouse was built for the Scarborough Engine Company.
-The fire department's 75th anniversary in 1976 drew a parade of 650 firemen from fourteen companies.
-In 1982, one of the most notable fires took place, in Briarcliff's downtown.
-The fire lasted three and a half hours and took over a hundred firefighters to control.
-The department also participated in fighting the Briarcliff Lodge fire in 2003, which demolished the 1902 Walter Law-built hotel.
-In 2010, Scarborough's firehouse was again replaced, doubling its size.
+In 1974, a replacement firehouse was built for the Scarborough Engine Company, and in 2010, Scarborough's firehouse was again replaced, doubling its size.